 A number of things may cause your CRP levels to be slightly higher than normal.
 These

 include obesity, lack of exercise, cigarette smoking, and diabetes.

-can cause your CRP levels to be lower than normal.
+Certain medicines can cause your CRP levels to be lower than normal.
+These include

 How do I get ready for this test?